-Day Habilitation Services are aimed at developing activities and/or skills acquisition to support or further integrate community opportunities outside of an individual's home, to foster independence, autonomy or career exploration and encourage development of a full life in his/her community.
-Services are in group settings, but within these settings, individuals may receive services as part of a group or on an individualized basis.
+Day sition to support or further integ dependence, autonomy or career explo rvices are in group settings, but withi an individualized basis.
 Services may be offered in a large group or a small group settings.
 The small group setting is for waiver recipients who are medically and/or behaviorally complex, as verified by the DDA Level of Need Assessment and Screening Tool (LON), or its successor and/or the person's Behavior Support plan, and who would benefit from day habilitation in a smaller setting.
-A small group setting may not exceed 15 persons plus staff, as well as the number of people served.
-Both group and individualized services are to enable the individual to attain maximum functional level based on his/her valued outcomes.
+A small group setting may not exceed 15 persons plus staff, as well as the number of people served B th group and individualized services are to enable the individual to attain maximum functional level based on his/her valued outcomes.
 These services should be provided in a variety of community venues that should routinely correspond with the context of the skill acquisition activity to enhance the habilitation activities.
 Overarching goals of the program shall include regular community inclusion and the opportunity to build towards maximum independent status for the individual.

-The primary focus of Day Habilitation Services is acquisition of new skills or maintenance of existing skills based on individualized preferences and goals.
-The skill acquisition/maintenance activities should include formal strategies for teaching the individualized skills and include the intended outcome for the individual.
+The primary focus of Day Habilitation Services is acquisition of new skills or maintenance of existing skills based on individualized preferences and goals. skill acquisition/maintenance activities should include formal strategies for teaching the individualized skills and include the intended outcome for the individual.
 Individualized progress for the skill acquisition/maintenance activities should be routinely reviewed and evaluated with revisions made as necessary to promote continued skill acquisition.
 As a person develops new skills, his or her training should move along a continuum of habilitation services offered toward greater independence and self-reliance.